grnet/snf-image-creator/docs/usage.rst

      -l FILE, --logfile=FILE
                             log all messages to FILE

-If the input media is not specified in the command line, then the user will be asked to specify it in the first dialog box.
-After the input media is examined and the program is initialized, the user is given the choice to run *snf-mkimage* in *wizard* or *expert* mode.
+If the input media is not specified in the command line, in the first dialog box the user will be asked to specify it.
+After the input media is examined and the program is initialized, the user will be given the choice to run *snf-mkimage* in *wizard* or *expert* mode.

 Wizard mode